ProAccess/MakeMyHOAok/HOA Cert Program.md

     3. Conduct of meetings and parliamentary procedures.

-    4. Finance issues, including, but not limited to, understanding and working with budgets, income and balance sheets, and reserves studies.
+    4. Finance issues, including, but not limited to, understanding and working with budgets, income and balance sheets, structural inspections,reserves studies and funding requirements.

     5. Preparing project specifications, contractor bidding, qualifications and evaluation, awarding contracts.